MrTrustor/blog/blog/content/post/massive-GCP-billing-change.md

 If you are using GCP, you may at one point need to change the billing account associated with all your projects.
-This "billing account migration" can happen for a number of reason, but a common one would that you are consolidating several existing billing accounts under a new one.
+This "billing account migration" can happen for a number of reasons, but a common one is the consolidation of several existing billing accounts under a new one.

 Below, you'll find a small script to allow you to do that quickly.
 This script takes all